n2ygk/sdrtrunk-wiki/Playlist-Editor.md

 ##### Radio ID and Radio ID Range
 Identifies a single radio or a range of radios.
 This is typically the FROM identifier in a radio call.

+##### Fully Qualified Radio and Fully Qualified Talkgroup
+These alias identifiers are used with APCO25 systems where an ISSI patch allows a remote system user to roam onto the local system and to avoid having an identifier collision between the roaming radio and the local radio identifiers, the system uses a fully qualified ID (wacn.system.radioID).
+When you see fully qualified values appearing in the sdrtrunk calls view, you can use these alias identifiers to correctly alias these roaming/remote users.

 ##### User and Unit Status
 Identifies a numeric user or unit status.
 When individual radios transmit a status, they use a numeric value.
 The radio network defines a meaning for each of these number values and this meaning is not available to sdrtrunk.
 If you